markuptitan/ACN-syllabus/content/specific-skill-success-criteria/for-loops/_index.md

 - They should be able to move forward or backwards.
 - They should also understand how to use `enumerate`.

-### All learners understand that the whole body of the loop executes on each iteration.
+## All learners understand that the whole body of the loop executes on each iteration

 ```
 for i in range(5):